Laura6826/pands-weekly-tasks/README.md

  - 2 seperate files were created.
    -The first *sqrt.py*, used the math module to compare the estimate value to see how close the approximations were.
 This was so i could get to grips with what was needed to get the basics working.
      - The second file, *sqrt_no_mathmodule.py*, did not use formulas inported from the math module.
 Instead, defintions were created of the formulas necessary.

+## **Week 07** - .py
+---
+Write a program that reads in a text file and outputs the number of e's it contains.

+The program should take the filename from an argument on the command line.